 Dahlias grow slowly at first, but as the summer starts to draw to an end, you will see them really take off and start to flower prolifically.
 Cut the flowers for the house.
 Deadhead spent blossoms.
 Keep tying up any shoots that outgrow the cage or the stakes- they are quite brittle in strong rain or winds.

 Dahlias must be dug up and stored indoors over the winter.
 Wait until the tops have been completely killed by a hard frost.
 Then, wait one week before digging them so the eyes can start to develop a bit.
 Cut off the frozen growth, leaving 6-12” of stem intact.
 I try to dig them on a sunny day.
 I use a digging fork, loosening the soil all around the plant, and gently ease them out of the ground.
 I ALWAYS use a loop tag or flagging tape and label each one by looping it around the tuber.
 You really want to know which dahlia is which, especially if you grow different sizes, colors, and shapes!
 I place them on a sunny, warm surface (in my case, I use my stone courtyard).
-Using a strong stream from a hose, I wash off as much dirt as I can.
 After drying them all day, I move them under cover to my back garage.
 After they have been under cover drying for at least 3 days, I then bring them into my cellar to process them for storage.
 I want them to be dry, but not yet starting to shrivel.
 Keep your eye on them as they are drying- temperature and humidity will determine how long it takes.

 I am lucky enough to have an old-fashioned root cellar with a dirt floor in my 1800’s house.
 Not everyone does.
 You want to store your dahlia tubers at around 40-45 degrees.
 If you have a cellar with a furnace, find a spot against an outside wall as far away from the furnace as possible.

 There are many ways to store them.
 I used shredded paper.
 Some folks use peat moss or, wood shavings.
 Others plunge them into sand.
 The goal is to keep them happily dormant, not to let them shrivel up and dry out completely nor to let them be too moist and start to rot.
 I store mine in big plastic bulb crates.
 Others use onion bags.
 Many use cardboard boxes.
-Before placing the tubers in storage, cut off any small roots, damaged or rotten pieces.
+Before placing the tubers in storage, cut off any small roots, damaged or rotten pieces and carefully brush off or remove any loose pieces of dry dirt.
+I often use a pencil to gently prod the dirt off but I don't worry if some is left as long as it isn't wet.

 You can divide your tubers in the fall before storing them or in the spring when you take them out of storage.
+I prefer to do it in the spring.
 Every division must have a tuber and an eye (the growing point where new shoots start).

 Check your dahlia tubers at the beginning of February.
 Remove and discard any moldy pieces and gently mist them if they are dry.
 Then put them back into storage.
 By mid-late March, when you check on them, you will likely start to see new buds starting to swell.
 At this point, you can start the process all over again of starting them indoors in pots.
 If you are simply going to plant them directly in the ground in late May, leave them in storage, checking on them often as the spring progresses.